TheRustyPickle/Telecounter/README.md

 # Telecounter
 A GUI created with PyQt5 for counting messages in Telegram Groups from users.
-This was created for personal use and to make my life easier
+Requires Python 3.6+ This was created for personal use and to make my life easier

 <h4> How to run</h4>